 Table 3: This table displays the consumption equivalent welfare change from the competitive equilibrium to Nash while varying the degree of asymmetry in risk aversion.
 We report the original calibration (for comparison) and the risk aversion coefficient(s) we change from our original calibration.
-For example, the third row has only $\gamma_E = 1.9$ , so we maintain $\gamma_A = 1.05$ for that row's calculations.
+For example, the third row has only $\gamma_E = 1.9$, so we maintain $\gamma_A = 1.05$ for that row's calculations.
 The different cases are reported in order of the absolute difference in risk aversion.

-leads to greater demand by the EME for intermediation by the AE.
+the decrease in welfare that the EME experiences relative to the competitive equilibrium.
+This result reinforces our point that the EME wants the AE to bear sources of long-run financial instability because the AE has relatively higher risk tolerance.
+A larger asymmetry in risk aversion leads to greater demand by the EME for intermediation by the AE.
 When the AE denies that intermediation, it produces larger gains for itself while worsening the welfare loss suffered by the EME.

 However, if the asymmetry in risk aversion is sufficiently small, then Nash equilibrium improves outcomes for both countries.
-This occurs in the case of $(\gamma_A, \gamma_E) = (1.4, 1.6)$ .
+This occurs in the case of $(\gamma_A, \gamma_E) = (1.4, 1.6)$.
 The intuition is that when the EME's risk tolerance is close enough to the AE's, then the EME's demand for intermediation by the AE is relatively low, and the benefits from greater long-run financial stability are relatively high.
 Although both countries obtain better outcomes, the welfare gains are still asymmetric. the AE's welfare gain is greater than the gain in the symmetric economy while the EME's gain is lower.
 This difference emerges due to the mechanism highlighted by our original calibration.
 With an asymmetry in risk aversion, the country with lower risk aversion ends up bearing the burden of long-run instability relatively more, so zero leverage constraints are more beneficial for that country.